qubernetes-dev/q8s-examples/qiskit/README.md

 ## Prerequisites

 - Docker installed
-- Docker Hub account (update the username in `Q8Sproject`)
+- Docker Hub account (update the username in the `Q8Sproject` file)
   ```yaml
   docker:
     username: your-dockerhub-username
   ```
-- Kubeconfig file for a Qubernetes cluster (update the path in `Q8Sproject`)
+- Kubeconfig file for a Qubernetes cluster (update the path in the `Q8Sproject` file)
   ```yaml
   kubeconfig: /path/to/your/kubeconfig
   ```